Tuchsanai/SuperAIS5_Innovator_ITKMITL_2025/01_NO_Code_AI_Agent/01_Start_AI_Agent/02_Agent_Appoint_with_Booking_Calendar_and_Email_reply/readme.md

 - **LangChain Agent** to orchestrate logic and compose replies
 - **Gmail Node** to send email replies and mark messages as read

-By the end of this lab, you will have a reusable template for handling appointment scheduling with minimal manual intervention.

-### Prerequisites

-- n8n installed and running (Cloud or local)
-- Google account with Gmail and Calendar enabled
-- OpenAI API key with access to gpt-4o-mini
-- Basic familiarity with n8n nodes and JSON workflow import

-### Learning Objectives

-1. Configure and import a complex n8n workflow
-2. Use Gmail Trigger and Gmail nodes for email integration
-3. Classify email content using LangChain Text Classifier
-4. Invoke OpenAI Chat Models within n8n
-5. Retrieve calendar events with the Google Calendar node
-6. Build an Agent node to coordinate AI tasks and business logic
-7. Test and validate automated email replies based on calendar availability

 ### Workflow Walkthrough